Key Companies in Northern Neck

 The Northern Neck has 1,109 miles of tidal shoreline along the Potomac River, Chesapeake Bay, and Rappahannock River, along with their tributary creeks and smaller rivers, providing a haven for boaters and water enthusiasts.

 The region has emerged as a popular vacation and retirement destination due to its quality of life and accessibility to Richmond, Norfolk, Northern Virginia, and Washington, D.C.
 Colonial architecture, small-town charm, bed & breakfast inns, nine wineries, 17 museums, historic sites, marinas, and retail shops are among the valuable assets that attract visitors to the area.
-The Tides Inn, overlooking Carters Creek in Lancaster County, is a magnificent resort destination, recognized with dozens of industry awards.
-Recreational activities include golf, tennis, croquet, a full-service spa, three restaurants, and river cruises.
+The Tides Inn, overlooking Carters Creek in Lancaster County, is a resort destination where memories have been created for generations.
+Amenities include two restaurants, spa, golf, tennis, boat cruises and ecology programming including an educational experience with oysters.

 The Northern Neck’s natural attractions include Colonial Beach, the second-longest public beach in Virginia, Belle Isle State Park, Westmoreland State Park, and Rappahannock River Valley National Wildlife Refuge.
 Other public access sites provide opportunities for fishing, boating, paddling, and yachting.
-A number of historic sites related to the nation’s founders are open to the public, including the George Washington Birthplace National Monument.
+Historic sites related to the nation’s founders are open to the public, including the George Washington Birthplace National Monument, the birthplace of James Monroe, and Stratford Hall Historic Preserve.
 Historic Christ Church, one of the oldest colonial churches in Virginia, has been preserved and maintained as a museum and is also a National Historic Landmark.

 Belle Isle State Park, Lancaster County